zignal

 Notes

-- All blend modes respect alpha channel for proper compositing
+NONEperforms a direct copy and is the default for APIs that accept blending- All other blend modes respect alpha channel for proper compositing

 - Result color type matches the base color type